John Hunter, of Long Calderwood, East Kilbride

 the pioneer anatomist and surgeon,

-born 1728, Long Calderwood,
+born 1728, Long Calderwood.

-the "founder of scientific surgery",
+The "founder of scientific surgery".

-pioneering research on the circulation of the blood,
+Pioneering research on the circulation of the blood.

-acquired the body of the giant
+Hunter stole the body of the celebrated Irish giant

-died 1793, age 65 yrs,
+Hunter died 1793, age 65 yrs.

-bur St Martin in the Fields, London,
+He was bur St Martin in the Fields, London.

-remains removed 1859 to Westminster Abbey.
+His remains were removed in 1859 to Westminster Abbey.

 His collection became the